Mass General study demonstrates that kidneys infected with hepatitis C can be safely transplanted into healthy recipients

 Not touching another person’s blood unless you wear gloves

 Hepatitis C is a liver disease caused by infection from the hepatitis C virus.

-Anyone can get hepatitis C but some people are at higher risk.
-If you were born between 1945 and 1965, ask your healthcare provider about getting tested.
+Anyone can get hepatitis C, but some people are at higher risk.
+Ask your healthcare provider about your level of risk and getting tested.

 You may not have any symptoms for years.

 The risk for liver cancer is higher in people with hepatitis C.